polkadot-js/docs/docs/asset-hub-polkadot/extrinsics.md

    Emits `Transferred` with the actual amount transferred.
 If this takes the source balance  to below the minimum for the asset, then the amount transferred is increased to take it  to zero.

    Weight: `O(1)`  Modes: Pre-existence of `target`; Post-existence of sender; Account pre-existence of  `target`.

+### transferAll(id: `u32`, dest: `MultiAddress`, keep_alive: `bool`)
+- **interface**: `api.tx.poolAssets.transferAll`
+- **summary**:    Transfer the entire transferable balance from the caller asset account.

+   NOTE: This function only attempts to transfer _transferable_ balances.
+This means that  any held, frozen, or minimum balance (when `keep_alive` is `true`), will not be  transferred by this function.
+To ensure that this function results in a killed account,  you might need to prepare the account by removing any reference counters, storage  deposits, etc...

+   The dispatch origin of this call must be Signed.

+   - `id`: The identifier of the asset for the account holding a deposit.

+  - `dest`: The recipient of the transfer.

+  - `keep_alive`: A boolean to determine if the `transfer_all` operation should send all of the funds the asset account has, causing the sender asset account to be killed  (false), or transfer everything except at least the minimum balance, which will  guarantee to keep the sender asset account alive (true).

 ### transferApproved(id: `u32`, owner: `MultiAddress`, destination: `MultiAddress`, amount: `Compact<u128>`)
 - **interface**: `api.tx.poolAssets.transferApproved`